NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 Note that the callbacks should communicate their state to the main thread, using a shared variable to prevent the execution of multiple actions at the same time, now that the response is recieved in a different thread.

+### Logs

+The HMI is supposed to display logs to the user, the demo version you downloaded ask you to implement new publishers and subscribers to implement new logs such as cadency, time to perform a trajectory, etc.

 ## Bonus